Insights from Recruiters Websites

 In September 1960, John F. Kennedy and Richard Nixon faced off in the nation’s first televised presidential debate.
 This debate would shape the course of not only the 1960 election but every election since.

 That night, Richard Nixon had the flu and had just gotten out of the hospital after suffering a knee injury.
 He was pale, sweaty and underweight.
-He refused television makeup and wore a light brown suit, subsequently blending into the background.
+He refused television makeup and wore a light gray suit, subsequently blending into the background.
 Kennedy, on the other hand, was well-rested, wore a black suit, had a tan and appeared calm and confident.

 People who listened to the debate on the radio believed Nixon had won the debate, but the 74 million people who watched on television felt Kennedy came out on top.
 From that day on, Kennedy’s support grew and even though Nixon gained weight and performed better in the debates following, the damage was done.
 Many believe Nixon’s poor appearance left a bad impression and cost him the election.
 Realizing the impact the televised debates had, Nixon refused to debate on television when he ran against Hubert Humphrey in 1968 and when he ran for re-election in 1972.
 The next televised debate wouldn’t happen until 1976.